akmed772/dosvax/README.md

 ### Version History

+* Build 4483PS17 (2025/05/28)
+  - Fix an issue that the Kanji DataBox Version 4 (Reed Rex Corp.) glitches the screen.
 * Build 4483PS16 (2025/03/27)
   - Correct the screen size in various PS/55 video modes.
   - Restore dependent DLL files that were missing in the previous build.